timrwwatson/Ansible-Pi-Hole-Set-Up/README.md

-Project to create a Ansible playbook based of the one at: https://github.com/tomgelbling/Securing-your-Raspberry-Pi-with-Ansible
+Project to create a Ansible playbook based of the one at: https://github.com/tomgelbling/Securing-your-Raspberry-Pi-with-Ansible and creating a Pi Hole docker installation from here: https://github.com/shaderecker/ansible-pihole

-The aim is to create a Pi Hole Raspberry Pi install with the relevant ufw rules via a playbook
+The aim is to create a Pi Hole Raspberry Pi install with the relevant ufw rules via an Ansible playbook